 It’s so heartening to see our recent teams of apprentices graduate and continue their development with us as talented professional stylists and colourists.

-Though some apprentices do have degrees it’s not a condition of apprenticeship.
+Though some do have degrees it’s never been a condition of apprenticeship.
 All we look for is a willing attitude, an openness to learning and discovery, an engaging personality and a desire to realize their best selves; to be, do and have something greater and better.
 Through service to others, they learn self-awareness and how to be in this world.

 Our apprentices learn a wide variety of skills because really great hairdressers have to be multi-disciplined to reach the top of the profession.
 They’ll need to develop….

-Maybe great hairdressers have to be more skilled than you thought?
-We have a strong program of technical and life-skill learning, and also run an in-house NVQ syllabus so students do not need to go on college day release.
+Maybe great hairdressers use more skills than you thought?
+We have a strong in-house programme of technical and life-skill learning, so students needn't have college day release.

 We are lucky to work in a healthy luxurious environment with lots of daylight and natural materials.
-It gives me enormous pleasure to see the ongoing development, the confidence and talent that shines through our recent apprentices; Mitchell, Ana Maria, Summer, Rosie, Simona, Hollie, Rhiannon.
+It gives me enormous pleasure to see the ongoing development, the confidence and talent that shines through our recent apprentices; Joel, Saori, Diana, Millie, Mitchell, Summer, Rosie, Simona and Hollie.

 If you know someone that would like to join us please email firstname.lastname@example.org